qvieth/myarchive/statistical-concept.md

     - if we can be __reasonably sure__ that it is __representative__ of the __population as a whole__
     - and reasonably sure that our __result is repeatable__

-- This question of whether a difference is significant or not is essential to making decisions based on that difference
+- This question of `whether a difference is significant or not` is essential to making decisions based on that difference
 - Some instances where this might come up include:
-    - Performing an __A/B test__ — are the different observations really the results of __different conditions__ (i.e., Condition A vs. Condition B)?
+    - Performing an __A/B test__
+        - are the different observations really the results of __different conditions__ (i.e., Condition A vs. Condition B)?
-        - Or just the result of __random chance__?
+        - or just the result of __random chance__?
+    - Conducting a __survey__
-    - Conducting a survey — is the fact that men gave slightly different responses than women a real difference between men and women?
+        - is the fact that men gave slightly different responses than women a real difference between men and women?
-        - Or just the result of chance?
+        - or just the result of chance?

 - In this lesson, we will cover the __fundamental concepts__ that will help us create tests to __measure our confidence__ in our __statistical results__:
     - Sample means and population means